cezarypiatek/cezarypiatek.github.io/src/content/post/dapper-tips-and-tricks/index.md

 }
 ```

-This is a classical example of well know code smell called `magic numbers`.
+This is a classical example of well known code smell called `magic numbers`.
 We can solve this problem again with string interpolation. __It's tempting to introduce an enum that represents a set of available values but unfortunately using an enum as a parameter for the interpolated string will prevent the compiler from evaluating expression during the compilation.
 The evaluation will occur in the runtime and will result in creating a new string in the memory whenever the code is executed.__ This can hurt the application performance especially when you define SQL queries as local variables.
 You can check it on this [Sharplab.io example](https://sharplab.io/#v2:EYLgZgpghgLgrgJwgZwLQAdYwggdsgZgB8ABAJgEYBYAKHIAIBVZHAEQCEB5Wgb1voH0SBegEtcMegEkAJvR70A5hBgBueizX0Avv0HCxE+gDkoAWwjylK9ZvW6ag+rQe0IuOGaYsEAFQCe6BC8egIAggDGMKIAbpYAvPQUBACsADSh0rhQUbEJSQQAbC60tAYMAEoQ6AD2yKIwNQj+8qHoCLGwliQUhfRIUDI1uAA2LT0ADPQA4irMOMgAMqLIMACKcDgtiSQkACQARLQAygCii6cAwr7OjoLzCFKsabdOD6YWtABiFZwAsq97j5kLQAOoACVOFVOmQeASC9ESPDhgQgADpItE4g4DqoXEA) If you need to keep strings with SQL queries as local variables then it's better to define those magic values as const:

 ```cs
 public class Repository {